For developers

 }

-The metadata endpoint is public — no API key required.
+The metadata endpoint is public.
+No API key required.
 Use it to verify the embedding model before matching fraglet embeddings against your catalogue.
 Your catalogue items must be embedded with the same model for cosine similarity to be meaningful.

 Every fraglet conforms to the same structural schema.
 The core fields are always the same.
 Domain-specific extensions use the additional field.

 Every fraglet has a resolvable address: https://api.fraglet.org/api/v1/fraglets/{id}.
-Store the URI or the UUID — both are stable and permanent.
+Store the URI or the UUID.
+Both are stable and permanent.

 All endpoints are at api.fraglet.org and require